digitalfabrik/integreat-app/docs/08-cicd.md

 ## Lanes

-There are Android and iOS specific lanes.
 Lanes for Android live in `./android/fastlane` and for iOS in `./ios/fastlane`.

-### General
+Shared lanes are in `./fastlane`.

+An overview about FL lanes is available in several documents:
-For an overview of the Fastlane lanes refer to the [auto-generated README](../fastlane/README.md#available-actions).
-These lanes are responsible for delivering and uploading artifacts, bumping the version using the [deliverino GitHub bot](#deliverino-github) and sending notifications.
+* [General](../fastlane/README.md#available-actions) - Responsible for delivering and uploading artifacts, bumping the version using the [deliverino GitHub bot](#deliverino-github) and sending notifications.

-### Android

-For an overview of the Fastlane lanes refer to the [auto-generated README](../android/fastlane/README.md#available-actions).
-These lanes are responsible for setting up the signing keys and building the Android app.
+* [Android](../android/fastlane/README.md#available-actions) - Responsible for setting up the signing keys and building the Android app.

-### iOS

-For an overview of the Fastlane lanes refer to the [auto-generated README](../ios/fastlane/README.md#available-actions).
-These lanes are responsible for setting up the certificates and building the iOS app.
+* [iOS](../ios/fastlane/README.md#available-actions) - Responsible for setting up the certificates and building the iOS app.

 # Setup Certificates for iOS on Mac